SAP-archive/teched2020-DT269/exercises/ex3/README.md

 # Exercise 3 - Interaction between ITCM and Kyma runtime

 Now, let's start the interaction!
 First, sync a claim in ITCM.
-The "Claim Created" event was published through the channel defined in ITCM Extension Center.
+ITCM publishes the "Claim Created" event through the channel predefined in ITCM Extension Center.
-Function itcm-func-exec do the event persistence.
+Function *itcm-func-exec* do the event persistence.
-Mobile App syncs the event data by calling function itcm-func-fetch.
+The mobile app syncs the event data by calling function *itcm-func-fetch*.
 From the mobile app, a retailer process an event by taking a pic of an invoice document.
-Function itcm-func-upload process the pic, call a 3rd party OCR service by REST API.
+Function *itcm-func-upload* process the pic, call a 3rd party OCR service by REST API.
 Extract a remark, update related claim with an extracted remark, and the invoice document as an attachment.

 ## Step 3.1 - Sync a new claim which has an empty remark in ITCM